rolandpj1968/collatz-play/docs/Chapter-2-Increasing-Odd-Collatz-Sequences-Are-Finite-Length.md

 # Chapter 2 - Monotonically Increasing Odd-Collatz Subsequences Are Finite in Length

-In [Chapter 1](Chapter-1-Unbounded-Length-Increasing-Odd-Collatz-Sequences.md) we introduced the [definition of the Odd-Collatz generator function](Chapter-1-Unbounded-Length-Increasing-Odd-Collatz-Sequences.md#definition-1a) $`f_o`$ which produces _Odd-Collatz_ sequences and proved the result that there are monotonically increasing Odd-Collatz subsequences of arbitrarily length.
+In [Chapter 1](Chapter-1-Unbounded-Length-Increasing-Odd-Collatz-Sequences.md) we introduced the [definition of the Odd-Collatz generator function](Chapter-1-Unbounded-Length-Increasing-Odd-Collatz-Sequences.md#definition-1a) $`f_o`$ which produces _Odd-Collatz_ sequences, and proved the result that there are monotonically increasing Odd-Collatz subsequences of arbitrarily length.

-In this chapter we will show that although there is no upper bound on the length of a monotonically increasing Odd-Collatz subsequence, all monotonically increasing Odd-Collatz subsequences are finite length.
+In this chapter we will show that although there is no upper bound on the length of a monotonically increasing Odd-Collatz subsequence, all monotonically increasing Odd-Collatz subsequences are finite in length.

 We first establish a precise closed-form formula for all elements of a monotonically increasing Odd-Collatz subsequence.